FridayCandour/typer.js/README.md

-## Contributing uiedbook
+## Contributing Typer.js

-If you found a problem, or have a feature request, please open an [issue](https://github.com/FridayCandour/uiedbook/issues) about it.
+If you found a problem, or have a feature request, please open an [issue](https://github.com/FridayCandour/Typer.js/issues) about it.

 If you want to make a pull request you should:

 1. Clone the repository: `git clone https://github.com/FridayCandour/uiedbook.git`.
 2. Enter the cloned repository: `cd uiedbook`
-3. Install the dependencies: `npm install`.
-4. Automatically recompile Cash whenever a change is made: `npm build`.
-5. Remember to update the readme, if necessary.
+3. Remember to update the readme, if necessary.

 Uiedbook.js has been given birth to in order for Developers to quickly create, maintain and publish Their products in less time.